obssxed-cell/docking-pipeline/README.md

 ## Example output

-Run against T4 lysozyme L99A (PDB 181L) as a validation system —
+Run against T4 lysozyme L99A (PDB 181L) as a validation system.
-benzene is the ligand resolved in the crystal structure, used here as a sanity check that the pipeline reproduces a known pose before trusting it on anything else:
+Benzene is the ligand resolved in the crystal structure, used here as a sanity check that the pipeline reproduces a known pose before trusting it on anything else: